s1XnU/s1XnU/README.md

-- 👋 Hi, I’m @liurou6
+- 👋 Hi, I’m @liurou6.
-- 👀 I’m interested in exploring the world
+- 👀 I’m interested in exploring the world.
 - 🌱 I’m currently learning things that I'm curious about.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...